Touching history Visiting Churches

 On the adjacent land are the ruins of the closed Egami Elementary School and the Egami River, and a channel has been constructed so that the spring water behind the church flows into the river.

-Standing across the waterway is a wooden one-story presbytery, which has been repaired and is now used as a waiting area for the churchwardens.
+Standing across the waterway is wooden one-story presbytery, which has been repaired and is now used as waiting area for the churchwardens.

 Ventilation is enhanced by the raised floor and by the cross-shaped decoration of the eave ceiling.
 The church has a rich landscape that is in harmony with the surrounding natural environment, taking into account its proximity to the sea and the presence of a spring on the site.